 Living Differently in Paris

 To us, the hotel’s real identity comes through the stylish duplexes.
 Ours was small—which is not particularly surprising in Paris—but it felt luminous and airy.
-Again, it comes across more as a studio apartment rather than hotel suite.
-The strip windows, high ceilings, as well as references to industrial design amplify the residential character.
+Again, it comes across more as a studio apartment rather than a hotel suite.
+The strip windows, high ceilings, as well as references to industrial design, amplify the residential character.
 The soft palette of natural oak, ecru, and white round up the look.

 Bathed in natural light, functional and designed in a polished modern style, the guest suites epitomise Le Cinq Codet experience.
 If not for the wonders of Paris, you’d be forgiven never wishing to leave yours.